PCMDI/input4MIPs_CVs/docs/usage-data-user/downloading.md

 ## Directly from ESGF

 The ESGF MetaGrid search interface (see [https://aims2.llnl.gov/search/input4MIPs]()) provides direct access to the ESGF-hosted datasets.
-This allows searching via search facets, e.g., `MIP Era`, `Target MIP List` (e.g. "CMIP" is the CMIP DECK activity, "ScenarioMIP", etc), `Institution ID`, `Source ID`, and numerous other facets.
+This allows searching via search facets, e.g., `MIP Era`, `Target MIP`
+(where, for example, a target MIP of "CMIP" means the CMIP DECK activity, "ScenarioMIP" is the scenarios), `Institution ID`, `Source ID`.

-You can direct download, if you browse down to file level, or select a `wget` script which will download via the commandline - and will select all available files that comprise a dataset (a collection of files for a single variable, source_id pair).
+You can download directly by browsing down to file level.
+Alternately, you can select a `wget` script which will download via the commandline
+- and will select all available files that comprise a dataset (a collection of files defined by a unique combination of the search facets).

 By default, only the latest (non-deprecated, non-errata) data are listed in a search.
-In addition, you can also limit your search to a local ESGF node, so `aims3.llnl.gov` or `esgf-data2.llnl.gov` in West Coast USA, or `esgf1.dkrz.de` in Hamburg, Germany.
+In addition, you can also limit your search to a local ESGF node, for example `aims3.llnl.gov` or `esgf-data2.llnl.gov` on the West Coast of the USA, or `esgf1.dkrz.de` in Hamburg, Germany.
 We are expecting more ESGF nodes to begin replicating these data as the project matures.